 Things to Do in Napa & Sonoma

-Located in the world-renowned Carneros region, Madonna Estates is a unique winemaker utilizing dry-farming production and organic grapes.
+Located in the world-renowned Carneros region, Madonna Estate Winery is a unique winemaker utilizing dry-farming production and organic grapes.
 The vineyard is family owned and operated using a combination of traditional and modern winemaking techniques.
-As one of the oldest vineyards in Napa Valley, Madonna Estates is working to ensure the historic winemaking traditions of the past live on.
+As one of the oldest vineyards in Napa Valley, Madonna Estate Winery is working to ensure the historic winemaking traditions of the past live on.
 It was one of the few original vineyards that survived the Prohibition era.

 Jacuzzi Family Vineyards have been run by the same family for generations, ever since owner Fred Cline spent time with his grandfather in vineyards in his late childhood.
 Its heritage wines are highly influenced by the culture and wines of Italy, and the property itself has a beautiful courtyard and an Italian stone villa filled with elegant Italian art, fountains, and handmade furnishings.
 The barrel room has vaulted ceilings and stained glass windows, adding to its elegant atmosphere.
 The Jacuzzi family makes a variety of Italian varietals, including Pinot Grigio, Barbera, and Sangiovese.
 An olive oil press and balsamic vinegar tastings round out the experience.

 Uniquely, the winemakers do not use any synthetic pesticides on the vineyards.
 Efforts for sustainable winemaking practices are essential to the process.
 They’re generous with tastings of both the foods and wine made here, including their specialty: a chocolate cup filled with Pinot Noir.